OwenAdams2023/Group12/README.md

 Owen Adams - Repo Owner, username: OwenAdams2023

-Nisha Adhikari - Collaborator, username:
+Nisha Adhikari - Collaborator, username: nishaadh

-Destiny Milsap - Collaborator, username:
+Destiny Milsap - Collaborator, username: dmilsap

-Alison Ho - Collaborator, username:
+Alison Ho - Collaborator, username: Arh3825

 Project Description:
   Sneak Peek is a secure, e-commerce website application that allows buyers to purchase shoes from authorized sellers.
 The website has a shopping cart for buyers, and